 This treat, filled with cinnamon and chocolate chips, can be customized by adding nuts, raisins, dried cranberries, or other flavored chips.
 They are perfect for dunking in coffee or tea!

-Mandel bread (mandelbrot) vs biscotti
+Mandelbrot vs Mandel bread vs biscotti

 The first two names on the list refer to the same food.
 Mandel bread is English, whereas mandelbrot is of Germanic heritage.
 While mandelbrot literally translates to ‘almond bread’, it traditionally describes a crispy cookie with roots in Ashkenazi Jewish cuisine.